namantam1/semantic-steganographic-encoder/scripts/README.md

 # Python Scripts

-This directory contains Python utility scripts for building and managing the bigram model.
+This directory contains Python utility scripts for building and managing the bigram and trigram models.

 ## Requirements